 So I’ve done my homework to bring you more reliable options than I’ve personally had the unfortunate luck of using in the past!

-Here are the top 8 Best RV coatings and sealants to fix a leaking roof on an RV:
+Here are the top 8 Best RV coatings and sealants to fix a leaking camper roof:

 If you need to apply a new layer of coating to an EPDM rubber RV roof, the Dicor Corporation EPDM rubber roof is an excellent choice.